crosswalk-project/crosswalk-website/documentation/16-Embedding_Crosswalk.md

 ## Further information

-Further resourcesabout working with the embedding API are listed on the [embedding API docs page](#documentation/apis/embedding_api).
+Further resources about working with the embedding API are listed on the [embedding API docs page](#documentation/apis/embedding_api).